 Along with other a few other improved features, will the Garmin Vivofit Jr 2 activity tracker be live up to the expectation of its predecessor?
 Read on for the actual review.

 This review is based on the Garmin Vivofit Jr 2 Captain America edition so the watch faces and story line is unique to this band.
+For the record, I actually completed all the missions on the Marvel band after close to 5 months.

 GARMIN VIVOFIT JR 2 IN SHORT: